-Many programs have been developed in other to ensure that the demand for animal protein is met.
-Some of these programs include farm settlement scheme, agricultural development project(ADP), better life program, micro credit scheme for livestock production and the most recent program is the united nation development programme (UNDP) which entails rendering sponsorship in establishing livestock parent/foundation stock at community level in Nigeria with the aim of training farmers on improved livestock breeds for gradual upgrading local breeds and also train farmers on improved modern rearing and production methods of livestock and increase the production of livestock products and also farmers income (Aladejebi et al., 2014).
-In spite the development of these programs, the aim of poultry industry which is to ensure selfsufficiency in animal production and consumption has not been reached.
+Many programs have been developed to ensure that the demand for animal protein was met.
+Some of these programs include farm settlement scheme, agricultural development project(ADP), better life program, micro-credit scheme for livestock production and the most recent program was the united nation development programme (UNDP) which rendering sponsorship in establishing livestock parent/foundation stock at community level in Nigeria with the aim of training farmers on improved livestock breeds for gradual upgrading local breeds and also train farmers on improved modern rearing and production methods of livestock and increase the production of livestock products and also farmers income(Aladejebi et al., 2014).
+In spite of the development of these programs, the aim of the poultry industry which is to ensure self-sufficiency in animal production and consumption has not been reached.
 This is because the 5gm/caput consumption per day of poultry products is far less than the 35gm/caput consumption per day as recommended by food and agriculture (FAO), Ojo (2003) as reported by Bamiro et al (2017).
-This is due to fact that poultry production is constrained by a number of factors which are not limited to inputs used in production only.
-According to Ogolla (2016), factors influencing poultry production is not only based on physical inputs such as land area, labour, quantity of feed used, quantity of vaccine applied and quantity of energy used, but also socioeconomic, demographic, institutional and non-physical factors.
-Socioeconomic factors like; age, level of education, number of years of poultry farming, experience, engagement in other income generating activities other than poultry farming, access to credit etc. However, studies that have been carried out on factors affecting poultry production in Imo State are insufficient and calls for attention, therefore the need to assess and pin point those factors in order to device a means to solve them and maximize output of poultry production in the study area and this is the knowledge gap that this study hopes to fill.
-The specific objectives of this study are to; examine the socio-economic characteristics of poultry producers, determine the factors affecting poultry production and examine the constraints militating against poultry production in Imo State.
+This is because poultry production is constrained by several factors which are not limited to inputs used in production only.
+According to Ogolla (2016), factors influencing poultry production is not only based on physical inputs such as land area, labour, the quantity of feed used, quantity of vaccine applied and quantity of energy used, but also socioeconomic, demographic, institutional and non-physical factors.
+Socioeconomic factors like; age, level of education, number of years of poultry farming, experience, engagement in other incomegenerating activities other than poultry farming, access to credit etc. However, studies that have been carried out on factors affecting poultry production in Imo State are insufficient and calls for attention, therefore the need to assess and pinpoint those factors in order to device a means to solve them and maximize output of poultry production in the study area and this was the knowledge gap that this study hoped to be filled.
+The specific objectives of this study were to; examine the socio-economic characteristics of poultry producers, determine the factors affecting poultry production and examine the constraints militating against poultry production in Imo State.